k2view-academy/K2View-Academy/articles/DPM/03_Representantive_User_Interface/02_Representative_User_Interface_Search.md

-For the search criteria that are selected by a drop-down list or selecting a date: Regulation, Activity, Request Status, Created and Completed – the search is executed as soon as a value is selected.
+For the search criteria selected by a drop-down list or by selecting a date: Regulation, Activity, Request Status, Created and Completed – the search is executed upon a value selected.
-For the search criteria which allow typing: customer ID and Request ID, the search is invoked as soon as the representative types 3 characters or more.
+For the search criteria entry field: typing either or both the customer ID and Request ID, the search is invoked upon the first three stated characters or more.
-Once the search results are presented, the representative can view further details of a specific request by clicking the row of this request:
+Once the search results are presented, the representative can view further details of a specific request by clicking the row of this request, as shown in the next image.

 ![](images/Figure_34_Request_Details.png)